 - 2 bone-in pork chops

-- 1 Tablespoon olive oil
+- 1 tablespoon olive oil

 - Juice of 1 lime

-- 4-6 small tortillas (flour or corn)
+- 4-6 small tortillas, flour or corn

-- 1/4 cup sour cream
+- 1/4 cup sour cream, for garnish

-- 1 avocado, sliced
+- 1 avocado, sliced, for garnish

-- Cilantro or Parsley leaves
+- Cilantro or Parsley leaves, for garnish

 Instructions